johnnymetz/johnny-metz-blog/content/posts/heroku-features-you-should-be-using.md

 ## 4. Dyno Metadata

 Tired of teammates asking what version is live?
-[Dyno metadata](https://devcenter.heroku.com/articles/dyno-metadata) adds config vars such as the commit hash and release datetime, so you can surface the deployed version right in your app.
+[Dyno metadata](https://devcenter.heroku.com/articles/dyno-metadata) adds config vars such as the commit hash and release datetime, so you can surface deployment info right in your app.

 ## 5. Postgres Forks

-[Postgres forks](https://devcenter.heroku.com/articles/heroku-postgres-fork) provide a fast, reliable way to copy your database — perfect for reproducing bugs, testing migrations, or experimenting safely.
+[Postgres forks](https://devcenter.heroku.com/articles/heroku-postgres-fork) provide a fast, reliable way to copy your database — great for reproducing bugs, testing migrations, or experimenting safely.
 No risky dumps or restores required.

 If you don't need the data to be perfectly up to date, I recommend adding the [`--fast` option](https://devcenter.heroku.com/articles/heroku-postgres-fork#fork-fast-option).
 It can significantly speed up the creation of the forked database.

 ## 6. Postgres Followers

 [Postgres followers](https://devcenter.heroku.com/articles/heroku-postgres-follower-databases) are read-only copies of your primary database.
 They're ideal for scaling out read-heavy workloads or offloading analytics/reporting queries.
-In my experience, followers are typically just a few milliseconds behind their leaders.
+Heroku states that followers typically trail by "a few seconds or less" — but I've often seen them just a few milliseconds behind.
 They're a simple way to improve both performance and availability without adding much complexity.

 ## 7. Config Vars in JSON